OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-23.md

 ## 2 Samuel 23:1

-Now these are the last words of David:
+These are the final words of David:
-David the son of Jesse declares,
+David, son of Jesse, speaks,
-The man who was raised on high declares,
+The man exalted by the Most High,
 The anointed of the God of Jacob,
-And the sweet psalmist of Israel:
+And the beloved psalmist of Israel:

 ## 2 Samuel 23:2

 > “The Spirit of the Lord spoke through me,
-> And His word was on my tongue.
+> And His words were upon my tongue.

 ## 2 Samuel 23:3

 > The God of Israel said,
 > The Rock of Israel spoke to me:
-> ‘He who rules over mankind righteously,
+> ‘He who governs humanity justly,
-> Who rules in the fear of God,
+> Who rules in reverence for God,

 ## 2 Samuel 23:4

-> Is like the light of the morning when the sun rises,
+> Is like the morning light when the sun rises,
-> A morning without clouds,
+> A dawn without clouds,
-> When the fresh grass springs out of the earth,
+> When the fresh grass springs from the earth,
-> From sunshine after rain.’
+> After sunshine and rain.’

 ## 2 Samuel 23:5